elsa-farinella/Project-1-ML/README.md

 - *build_model_data* adds a bias column to a specified feature matrix.
 - *split_data* divides the dataset into training and validation subsets.
-- *normalize_data* computes the normalization of data, thereby ensuring more consistent convergence..
+- *normalize_data* computes the normalization of data, thereby ensuring more consistent convergence.
 - *polynomial_regression* offers an alternative regression technique for comparative analysis.

 We've also integrated metric functions to compute F1 scores, model accuracy, and to plot confusion matrices based on model predictions.